 Conduct of meetings

-Section 1 – All meetings of the Association shall be conducted according to recognize parliamentary rules.
+Section 1 – All meetings of the Association shall be conducted according to recognized parliamentary rules (ex.
+Robert’s Rules of Order, etc).
 A majority vote of the members present at any regular or special meeting, when properly called, shall transact business, except wherein it is otherwise specified by the by-laws of this Association.

 Section 2 – The following shall be the order of business.